tomatparillume/saige2/docs/README.md

     2.)
 Drag the generated bar graph images into your survey PowerPoint.

-=========== WEB APPLICATION IN A BROWSER ======================================= Download the project from github.com onto your machine; this will create a saige/ directory.
+=========== WEB APPLICATION IN A BROWSER ======================================= Download the project from github.com onto your machine:
     - On your machine, on a command line, execute: git clone https://github.com/tomatparillume/saige.git
     - This will download the github project into a saige/ directory